mderriey/mderriey.github.io/_posts/2021-09-18-aad-auth-with-azure-service-bus-and-nservicebus.md

 Much easier this time, as [the documentation page](https://docs.particular.net/transports/azure-service-bus/configuration#connectivity) listing all configuration options for this transport has a "Connectivity" section, indicating that a token provider can be provided.

-Two for two for now!
+Two for two for now, let's keep going!

 ### Part three

 As a reminder, what we're evaluating here is whether we can use Azure.Identity with the Microsoft.Azure.ServiceBus library, which doesn't support it natively.

-❓ _Why bother since we found a token provider that can leverage Azure managed identities already_ ❓
+❓ _Why is this important since we found a token provider that can leverage Azure managed identities already_ ❓

 That's a good question;
 when we think about it, we could use the built-in token provider.